momacs/misc/README.md

 momacs self update
 ```

-All previous version will be retain, but they can be removed like so:
+The current local version will be retained on update, but all old versions can easily be removed:
 ```
 momacs self remove-old-versions
 ```